COUNTRY BREAD

 Directions

-• Mix all ingredients together to form a shaggy dough.
+• Mix all ingredients together until the flour is completely absorbed and a shaggy dough is formed.

-• Bulk rise: Let the dough rest until it increases in size by at least 75%, or up to (but not over!) double (about 6 hours).
+• Bulk rise: Let the dough rest until it increases in size by at least 30%, or up to double in size (about 6-9 more hours).

-• Pre-shape (5:16 in video): Use wet hands to remove the dough from the bowl and turn out onto a clean counter (you can flour it if you feel more comfortable, but it should not be necessary if the dough was properly strengthened and fermented).
-Then, using a bench scraper and your hands, tuck and tighten to form a round.
+• Pre-shape (5:16 in video): Use wet hands to remove the dough from the bowl and turn out onto a clean counter that has been lightly dusted with flour or sprayed with water.
+Using a bench scraper and your hands, tuck and tighten to form a round.
 Rest, uncovered, on the counter for 20-30 minutes.

-• The next day, preheat your oven to 450 F. Insert a Dutch oven onto the top rack, and a pizza stone or baking sheet on the bottom rack ** [see note].
+• The next day (or while your dough is finishing its final proof on the counter), preheat your oven to 450 F. Insert a Dutch oven onto the top rack, and a pizza stone or baking sheet on the bottom rack ** [see note].
 Preheat your Dutch oven for at least one hour before baking.

 • Remove your dough from the fridge.
 Turn it out onto a silicone baking mat or a piece of parchment paper.